-Our firm can also obtain records from the hospital or facility where you received substandard medical treatment.
+Our law firm can also get records from the hospital or facility where you received substandard medical treatment.
 We will look for past instances of malpractice at the facility to help establish a pattern of negligence.

-We will review the history of the doctor or medical professional who provided negligent care to search for other instances of similar malpractice.
+We will review the history of the medical team or medical professional who provided negligent care to search for other instances of similar medical malpractice damages.

-Our medical negligence attorney will work with you to gather all receipts and bills for expenses you have incurred as a result of your medical issues, including co-pays, hospital bills, and lost wages.
-This will allow us to determine how much compensation you deserve for your injuries.
+Our injury attorney will work with you to gather all receipts and bills for the medical expenses you have incurred as a result of your medical issues, including co-pays, hospital bills, any medical procedure costs and lost wages.
+This will allow us to determine the just compensation you deserve for your injuries caused by medical malpractice.

-If you have not already done so, our attorney may advise you to keep a daily journal about the struggles you are experiencing because of your medical issues, such as pain and suffering you are dealing with, struggles with daily activities, and any loss of enjoyment of different aspects of your life.
+If you have not already done so, our experienced attorney advises you to keep a daily journal recording the struggles you are experiencing because of your medical issues, such as the pain and suffering you are dealing with, struggles with daily activities and any loss of enjoyment of different aspects of your life.
 This will help us determine all of the forms of compensation you may be entitled to, for example, economic damages, emotional distress or punitive damages.

 Interviews with Witnesses

-We will seek out any eyewitnesses to the incident or series of incidents that led to your injuries.
-This could be key evidence as we attempt to settle your claim or litigate your case in the courtroom.
+We will seek out any eyewitnesses to the incident or series of incidents that led to your injury or illness.
+This could be key evidence as we attempt to settle your claim against medical providers or litigate your case in the courtroom.

 Many patients claim medical providers are not apologizing or accepting responsibility.
-They assert no one is being held accountable for the harm and that they are dismissed or ignored by providers who seem more interested in avoiding legal liability than in acknowledging what went wrong.
+They assert no one is being held accountable for the harm they endured and that they are dismissed or ignored by healthcare providers who seem more interested in avoiding legal liability than in acknowledging what went wrong.
 You can trust that our experienced medical malpractice attorney knows which expert witness to consult to get expert testimony and what questions to ask to build a solid case.
-Sean Cleary has in-depth knowledge of Miami medical malpractice laws and how to apply them to individual cases.
+Sean M. Cleary has in-depth knowledge of Miami medical malpractice injury law and how to apply them to individual cases.